ClubNix/Josix/README.md

 # What is Josix

 Josix is a discord bot written with [py-cord](https://pypi.org/project/py-cord/).
-Mostly for fun its goal is just general purpose like :
+Mostly for fun its goal is at first just general purpose for the server of the Club\*Nix (join [here](https://discord.gg/PX7ceVqQkj)) like :
 - ⚙️ Reaction role
 - 💾 Postgre database backup
 - 🎂 Birthday reminder